Submit your work 365 days/year!

 Submit today

 Does this sound interesting to you?
 Do you find yourself curious to hand in your own manuscript for the next issue of the YJEA?
 Then don’t hesitate to share your work with us and submit your paper today!
 We accept submissions 365 days a year and will get back to you with feedback as soon as possible.
-For your best chances of making it into the next issue, submit by our priority deadline on 01.
-April 2023.
+For your chance of still making it into the fourth issue, submit by our extended deadline on May 15.
 Make sure to read our submission guidelines and some of our previously published articles to get an idea of what we are looking for.

 How to get published in the YJEA